The Best of Barcelona in 2 Days: Your Self-Guided Walking Tour

 • Tickets cost €26.

-Cascada del Parc de la Ciutadella in Barcelona
+Cascada del Parc de la Ciutadella, self-guided tour around Barcelona

 Cascada del Parc de la Ciutadella